SIO2WiFi using ESP8266

 Then press SHIFT+CONTROL+2 to set the terminal to 2400 again.

-Now make connection to the IRATA.ONLINE (
+Now make connection to the IRATA.ONLINE (See

-See "Get a connection" below)
+"Get a connection" below)

 After setting-up connection, press ESC to exit.
-You will enter plato, wait for the server giving you this screen.
+You will enter plato, wait for

 When you are not a member, just use guest as name and password.